Amararyan/SNID-SAGE/docs/gui/settings-configuration.md

 ## Settings (GUI)

 Centralized settings used by GUI and CLI.
 Saved in the user config.
+For the full list of keys and details, see the [Configuration Guide](../reference/configuration-guide.md).

 ### Paths
 - Templates Directory (`paths.templates_dir`)